agatagruza/SmogDetection/README.md

 SmogDetection is an Image Dataset Repo that has been created as a collaborative effort for</br>
 **PlanetEarth - Smog Classification Project**.
-- **Clear** folder contains images of clear/visible conditions on a road
+- **Clear** folder contains images of clear/visible conditions on a highway/traffic/road
-- **Smog** folder contains images of unclear visibility/smog/fog conditions on a road
+- **Smog** folder contains images of unclear visibility/smog/fog conditions on a highway/traffic/road

 __UPDATES:__